w3f/polkadot-wiki/docs/learn/learn-phragmen.md

 :::

-## Where is the Phragmén method used in Polkadot?

-### NPoS: Validator Elections
+### Validator Elections

-The sequential Phragmén method is used in the Nominated Proof-of-Stake scheme to elect validators based on their own self-stake and the stake that is voted to them from nominators.
+The sequential Phragmén is one of the methods used in the Nominated Proof-of-Stake scheme to elect validators based on their own self-stake and the stake that is voted to them from nominators.
 It also tries to equalize the weights between the validators after each election round.
-Since validators are paid equally in Polkadot, it is important that the stake behind each validator is spread out.
-Polkadot tries to optimize three metrics in its elections:

-1. Maximize the total amount at stake.
-1. Maximize the stake behind the minimally staked validator.
-1. Minimize the variance of the stake in the set.

 #### Off-Chain Phragmén